-The relationship between $\rho$ and relative median bias therefore contrasts with that in \Cref{sec:coverage_contours}, which shows higher endogeneity leading to worse coverage.
-This reversal reflects the fact that, although the bias of $\hat{\beta}_{IV}$ increases with endogeneity, OVB increases faster.
-Because modest endogeneity is empirically relevant, median relative bias is reasonably characterized by the worst case over $\rho$.
-This leads us to the following theoretical result: \begin{theorem} Consider the model in \cref{eq:normality}, and suppose that $\pi>0$.
-Let $\lambda=\pi/\sdfs=\sqrt{E[F]-1}$.
-Then, for a given $\lambda$, unconditional relative median bias of $\hat{\beta}_{IV}$ is characterized by
+The relationship between $\rho$ and relative median bias derived here contrasts with that in \Cref{sec:coverage_contours}, which shows higher endogeneity leads to worse coverage.
+This reversal reflects the fact that, although the bias of $\hat{\beta}_{IV}$ increases with endogeneity, OLS OVB increases faster.
+Worst-case relative bias is characterized by: \begin{theorem} Consider the model in \cref{eq:normality}, and suppose that $\pi>0$.
+Then, the unconditional relative median bias of $\hat{\beta}_{IV}$ is given by